 The District's Government-Wide Financial Statements include a Statement of Net Position and a Statement of Activities.
 These statements report information about the reporting entity as a whole.
 Fiduciary activities of the reporting entity are not included in these statements.
 The statements distinguish between governmental and business-type activities.
 Governmental activities generally are financed through property taxes, intergovernmental revenue, and other non-exchange revenues.
 Business-type activities are financed in whole or in part by fees charged to external parties for goods and services rendered.
-The District had no business-type activities as of December 31, 2018 or for the thirteen month period ended December 31, 2018.
+The District had no business-type activities as of December 31, 2019 or for the year then ended.